Gracie

 Like I said, I enjoy my walks, am crate trained (I consider my crate as my "she shed"), and currently have a young boyfriend that I hang with in my exercise run outside.
 When I'm done playing, I just tell him it is time to chill for a bit.

-I want to be honest - last year when we came in, I tested positive for heartworm.
-I'm being treated using
+I want to be honest - when we arrived at AGPR, I tested positive for heartworm.
+The exciti

 How To Adopt